 - Launch MMC and Certificates > Local Computer > Personal > Certificates

 In the wizard, choose “Yes” and export the private key.
 Leave everything as default and secure the certificate with a password.
-Save the certificate with.PFX extension to finish the wizard.
+Save the certificate.PFX extension to finish the wizard.

 SCCM CMG Setup Guide – Client-Side certificate